seanwhs/Tutorials/NextJS/Next-JS-Tutorial/Part1-What-is-NextJS.md

 This makes caching:

-* predictable
+- more predictable
-* explicit
+- more explicit
-* maintainable
+- easier to maintain
-* production friendly
+- more production friendly

-We'll spend a significant portion of this tutorial learning this new model.
+We'll spend a significant part of this tutorial learning this new model.

----
+***

-# What We'll Build Throughout This Series
+# What We'll Build

 Over the next chapters, we'll build several applications.